Travelling with a baby

 4 months pregnant at the time with my first but the swim and snorkel over an hour compared to nothing – pure joy, playfulness and delight.
 The dolphins hanged out with us almost 2 hours and I counted over 100 – babies and mums included.

-Relatively close geographically to Kangaroo island and Australia was Fiji.
+Relatively close geographically to Australia was Fiji.
 We ventured on a day out sailing Fijian watermelon perfumed and crystal clear waters.
 Colours and fragrances aside, we also had dolphins joining us for the ride.

 Last but not least, the wonderful Indian Ocean.
 Maldives are any divers paradise and on few of our trips we spotted dolphins playing along our boats.

-We are so excited we will be back to Maldives this December including for a collaboration with Banyan Tree Angsana Velavaru.
+We were so excited to be back to Maldives December 2017 including for a collaboration with Banyan Tree Angsana Velavaru.

 In terms of wildlife Angsana specialises in turtle and marine life conservation, has extensive diving facilities and great childcare so that the parents could hopefully go on a couple of trips.